 Climate Commons Fund - Laikipia, Kenya

-In doing so, it offers a replicable, sustainable model for funding Cash for Conservation and getting climate finance directly to people and communities – addressing the integrity and distributional challenges of conditional and market-based initiatives, and the long-term financial viability of unconditional cash transfers.
+In doing so, it offers a replicable, sustainable model to fund Cash for Conservation and deliver climate finance directly to people and communities.

 An innovative solution to finance Cash for Conservation